YahyaLendani/solutions_repo-main/docs/1 Physics/2 Gravity/Problem_1.md

 #### **Outcome**:
 The animation visually demonstrates **Kepler's Third Law** in action, showing how the orbital period squared (T²) increases with the cube of the orbital radius (r³).
 The animated plot smoothly builds as more data points are added, giving a clear and intuitive understanding of the relationship between these two variables.

-The final output is a **GIF** that can be saved and shared, showing the progression of the relationship between orbital radius and period.